utmstack/UTMStack/README.md

 - Probe:
 `# ./installer probe --db-pass "Master's DB password" --host "Master's IP or FQDN"`

-Once a UTMStack master server is installed, use admin as the user and admin as the password used during installation as the password for the default user to login.
+Once a UTMStack master server is installed, use admin as the user and admin as the password for the default user to login.
 Note: Use HTTPS in front of your server name or IP to access the login page.

 | :exclamation: Demo Environment